 eBay has felt the sting of a major data infringement with its entire database, exposing passwords, addresses, names, and phone numbers of 233 million customers.
 This left all of these individuals exposed to identity theft.
 But that is not the worst part of the data violation.
 It took the company nearly three months to detect this breach, leaving customers blind to the fact that their information was compromised.

 LinkedIn suffered through a similar violation, exposing millions of their users to identity theft.
-However, their predicament was much worse because it was discovered that the company did not take adequate steps to secure data.
+However, their predicament was much worse because the company did not take adequate steps to secure data.

-In both of these examples, these large businesses had a flawed plan in place to guard against data infringements.
+In both of these examples, these large businesses had a flaw in their plan when guarding against data infringements.
 As a result, both businesses lost the trust of their customers.

 How Does a Data Breach Affect Most Businesses?

-Consumers have an initial gut reaction to a data violation based on its severity.
+Consumers have an initial gut reaction to a data violation on severity.
 In most cases, their initial reaction is to find a replacement to do business with.
-However, if the brand reacts quickly enough and provides a detailed explanation; then those same customers might give them another chance.
+However, if the brand reacts quickly enough and provides an explanation; then those same customers might give them another chance.
 The way a business responds in the first week is critical to earning back the trust of consumers!

 Collecting Sensitive Information Presents Unique Risks